 It's also worth checking if you can add special possessions cover to your insurance, so anything you wear away from the home – an engagement ring, for example – is still covered by your policy.

 If the kids have left home for college, rifle through the toy chest - you might find something valuable.

 Vintage toys, games and electronic games consoles could be worth more than you think – LV= has insured toy cars, model buses, a doll’s house and even a collector's edition of a Super Mario game.

 For example, an analysis by The Telegraph

-found that LEGO sets have shot up in value over the last 15 years.
+found that some LEGO sets that once sold for less than £100 are now worth more than thousands on the secondary market.
 Sets in perfect conditions and no longer in production will be worth the most.
 Brickpicker.com

 can help Lego owners determine the value of their LEGO set.